Careers and Opportunities

 KYUK serves Alaska’s Yukon-Kuskokwim Delta, a region home to 56 Alaska Native tribes.
 It spans an area about the size of Illinois.
 KYUK is an NPR-member public radio station, broadcasting in English and Yup’ik.
-KYUK is the nation’s oldest Native owned public radio station, serving approximately 22,000 predominately Yup’ik listeners across the Yukon-Kuskokwim Delta.
+KYUK is the nation’s oldest Native-owned media organization, serving approximately 22,000 predominately Yup’ik listeners across the Yukon-Kuskokwim Delta.
 The region is not connected by roads and is only accessible by plane or ship.

 KYUK airs three daily, local newscasts in English and Yup’ik.

-KYUK’s newsroom consists of one News Director/Editor, one part-time Editor, two News Reporters, one News Director, and one Website Copy Editor.
-We closely collaborate with colleagues in our Multimedia Department and Radio Programming Department.
-We partner with the Alaska Public Radio Network, sharing news content and collegial support with public radio station across the state.
+KYUK’s newsroom consists of one News Director/Editor, one part-time Editor, two News Reporters, and one Website Copy Editor.
+We collaborate with colleagues in our Multimedia Department and Radio Programming Department.
+We partner with the Alaska Public Radio Network, sharing news content and collegial support with public stations across the state.
 We also collaborate with the state’s largest newspaper, the Anchorage Daily News.

 KYUK stories air regularly on the statewide, daily news programs, and frequently on NPR and National Native News, among other outlets.

-To learn more about working at KYUK, read this Transom essay by KYUK News Director Anna Rose MacArthur.
+To learn more about working at KYUK, read this Transom essay by former KYUK News Director Anna Rose MacArthur.
 Read this essay by former KYUK News Reporter Greg Kim, who is now working as a staff reporter at The Seattle Times.

 Salary and Benefits:

-The News Reporter position is a salaried position with health care benefits, paid sick leave, and paid vacation leave.
+The News Director position is a salaried, exempt position with health care benefits, paid sick leave, and paid vacation leave.
 KYUK provides a 5% of salary contribution to the 403(b) retirement contributions to all employees participating in the program.
 KYUK observes 16 work holidays throughout the year, including the Summer Solstice, which is a high holiday in subarctic Alaska.

-Send cover letter, resume, three references, and three work samples that you reported and produced yourself to KYUK News Director Anna Rose MacArthur at firstname.lastname@example.org.
-If you do not have reporting samples, please send three writing samples.
+Send resume, cover letter, three references, and three work samples that you reported or edited to KYUK General Manager Shane Iverson (he/him) at firstname.lastname@example.org.